URI-ABD/cakes-paper/reviewer-response.md

 Do these 2 tools return the same result?
 If so, why use multiple tools?
 If not, then the evaluation is flawed.

+*We don't have a python wrapper for cakes, and the other tools were in python.
+There is only one ground truth.
+Fix language starting in Results.*

 # Minor comments

 * Line 421: The points are created with distance \epsilon of x, not \epsilon
 ||x||. r is chosen in the sphere of radius \epsilon and added to x, and, as
 stated correctly line 424, x' is within \epsilon of x.

+*x is a vector, and epsilon is a scalar.
+We can clarify that x is a vector.
+Be sure to boldface all vectors*

 * There are many small LaTeX issues: wrong space after "i.e." and "e.g." (add a backslash), large spaces around formulas (e.g., line 342), em-dashes that look too short (e.g., line 594).

+*easy to fix (NMD)*

 * The figures should not be shrank so much: the labels on the axis and the keys are not readable.
 Regenerate the pictures at the correct size to avoid scaling.

+*fix some font sizes and aspect ratios*

 * Put the keys outside of the figures, not over the data lines.

+*need to fix this*

 * Many horizontal and vertical lines in Table~2 should be removed to help with readability.

+*investigate this, or break up table 2 into 2a-2d (NMD)*

 * Line 585: "we observe performs quite slowly".
 The sentence seems incomplete.

+*will fix -> 'we observe that CAKES performes quite slowly'*

 * Many of the explicit algorithms do not serve any real purpose: they are not more readable in pseudo-code form and are just fine in explained in the text.
 (E.g., Algorithm 2.4).

+*get rid of alg 2.4*

 * The Github repository gives very little instructions on how to compile the code, run it or reproduce the results from this manuscript.

+*will fix (NI)*